 The display on this device also is big and bright and while it doesn’t automatically detect low-light, with the switch of a button the backlight turns right on.
 It also has an auto shut-off mode which is perfect to ensure you save your battery and money after 15 minutes of no activity it will turn off.

 The 177 also has true RMS which is a highly needed ability for accurate and precise readings.
-It can read most all situation, no matter the conditions, with a 0.5% accuracy.
+It can read almost all situations, no matter the conditions, with a 0.5% accuracy.
 While this is quite standard, it is still worthwhile to mention.

 Out of all the multimeters in our list, the Fluke 179 is by far one of the most accurate devices on the market.
 It does come with a bit of a steep price tag, but with all of the added functionality and measurement capabilities, it’s well worth it for professional electricians.